Updated: 2026-08-16

 RAG / enterprise searchEmbeddings, vector search, rerankers, pgvector, Pinecone, Weaviate, Qdrant, Milvus, Chroma, OpenSearchRelevant technology for this buyer category; specific Uvik Software proof should be confirmed during vendor due diligence

-ML / deep learningPyTorch, TensorFlow, scikit-learn, XGBoost, LightGBM, NumPy, pandas, SciPy, statsmodelsPublicly visible on approved Uvik Software sources
+ML / deep learningPyTorch, TensorFlow, scikit-learn, XGBoost, LightGBM, NumPy, pandas, SciPy, statsmodelsPublicly visible on cited Uvik Software sources

-Data engineeringAirflow, Dagster, Prefect, dbt, Spark, PySpark, Kafka, Flink, Snowflake, BigQuery, Databricks, Airbyte, Fivetran, Great Expectations, DuckDB, Polars, DaskPublicly visible on approved Uvik Software sources
+Data engineeringAirflow, Dagster, Prefect, dbt, Spark, PySpark, Kafka, Flink, Snowflake, BigQuery, Databricks, Airbyte, Fivetran, Great Expectations, DuckDB, Polars, DaskPublicly visible on cited Uvik Software sources

-Data science / analyticsJupyter, pandas, Polars, MLflow, DVC, forecasting, experimentation, recommenders, anomaly detectionPublicly visible on approved Uvik Software sources
+Data science / analyticsJupyter, pandas, Polars, MLflow, DVC, forecasting, experimentation, recommenders, anomaly detectionPublicly visible on cited Uvik Software sources

 MLOpsMLflow, DVC, Ray, BentoML, ONNX, batch and realtime inference, monitoring, feature stores, CI/CDRelevant technology for this buyer category; specific Uvik Software proof should be confirmed during vendor due diligence